openstack/openstack-manuals/doc/cli-reference/source/nova.rst

   message for proper version]

 ``get-password``
   Get the admin password for a server.
+This operation calls the metadata service to query metadata information and does not read password information from the server itself.

 ``get-rdp-console``
   Get a rdp console to a server.